 PRD: The Essential Guide to Product Requirements Documents

 A Product Requirements Document (PRD) is a key tool in the product development process, particularly in software development.
 But what exactly is a PRD, and why does it matter?
-In this guide, we’ll break down everything you need to know about PRDs, from their definition to their role in Agile development, helping you better align your teams and ensure your product's success.
+In this guide, we'll break down everything you need to know about PRDs, from their definition to their role in Agile development, helping you better align your teams and ensure your product's success, a process that can yield tangible benefits like a 10 percent material-cost reduction for companies that effectively optimize requirements.

 What is a PRD?
 Understanding the Product Requirements Document meaning